Fields of dimension one algebraic over a global or local field need not be of type $C_{1}$: Statements of the main results

-Theorem \ref{theo2.2} is proved in Section 3.
+Theorem \ref{theo2.2} is proved in Section 4.
 Here we show that Theorem \ref{theo2.2} implies Theorem \ref{theo2.1}.
 Denote by $\mathbb{P}$ the set of prime numbers, and for each $p \in \mathbb{P}$, let $K _{p}$ be the maximal separable extension of $\mathbb{Q}$ in the field $\mathbb{Q} _{p}$ of $p$-adic numbers.
 It is known (cf. \cite{E3}, Theorem~15.3.5) that the valuation, say $\omega _{p}$, induced on $K _{p}$ by the standard valuation of $\mathbb{Q} _{p}$ is Henselian and discrete, and the residue field $\widehat K _{p}$ of $(K _{p}, \omega _{p})$ is a field with $p$ elements.
-Hence, by \cite{La}, Theorem~3.16, $K _{p}$ is not embeddable in the field $\mathbb{R}$ of real numbers, and by Theorem \ref{theo2.2}, it has an algebraic extension $E _{p}$ with the properties required by Theorem \ref{theo2.1}.
+Hence, by Theorem \ref{theo2.2}, it has an algebraic extension $E _{p}$ with the properties required by Theorem \ref{theo2.1}.
 The question of whether an algebraic extension $E$ of $\mathbb{Q}$ with dim$(E) \le 1$ is a $C _{\nu }$-field, for some integer $\nu \ge 2$, remains open.
 Note in this connection that examples given by Arkhipov and Karatsuba \cite{AK} (see also \cite{BS}, Ch.
 I, Sect.
-6.5, and further references there), show that the fields $\mathbb{Q} _{p}$, $p \in \mathbb{P}$, are not of type $C _{\nu }$, for any $\nu \in \mathbb{N}$.
+6.5, and further references there) show that $\mathbb{Q} _{p}$, $p \in \mathbb{P}$, are not $C _{\nu }$-fields, for any $\nu \in \mathbb{N}$.